 Valle del Cocora, Photo by Inge

-Finish your trip to Colombia in the metropolitan Medellin, city of everlasting spring.
+Finish your Colombia backpacking route in the metropolitan Medellin, city of everlasting spring.

 What to do first?